Lady Leshurr: Personal life

 Leshurr came out as pansexual in September 2018.

 In late 2019 Leshurr took time out from her music career following the death of her sister from breast cancer.

-On 22 October 2022, Leshurr and Sherelle Smith allegedly assaulted Leshurr's ex-girlfriend and the woman's new girlfriend.
+On 22 October 2022, Leshurr and Sherelle Smith allegedly assaulted Leshurr's ex-girlfriend Sidnee Hussein and Hussein's new girlfriend Chante Boyea.
 She was charged with two counts of assault occasioning actual bodily harm, and Smith was charged with one count of the same offence.
 Both women pleaded not guilty to their charges and were bailed.
+Twelve months later, the pair were found not guilty at Snaresbrook Crown Court.
+The prosecution said that Leshurr had bitten Boyea's hand, while the defence said that Leshurr had been bitten by Boyea's Belgian Shepherd dog.
+After her acquittal, Leshurr said that her career had been ruined due to loss of deals and income because of the charges.